Medication Safety in the Office Practice

 - Document prescription refills in the patient’s medical record, including medication name, strength, amount filled, number of refills, date of renewal, and the name of the person authorizing the refill.

 - Develop a written policy to guide the prescription refill process.
-The policy should be reviewed and approved annually by practice physicians.
+The policy should specify when a patient must be seen in the practice before a medication is refilled.
+The policy should be reviewed and approved annually by practice physician leaders.

-- Verbal Orders: Verbal orders and telephone orders are problem-prone and should be avoided if possible.
-When it is necessary to use verbal or telephone orders, the order should be written down and then read back to the ordering provider to ensure that the information has been recorded accurately.
+- Verbal Orders: Verbal and telephone orders are higher risk and should be avoided if possible.
+When verbal or telephone orders are necessary, the order should be written down and then read back to the ordering provider to ensure that the information has been recorded accurately.
 The read-back should be documented in the patient’s medical record.

 - Medical Record Documentation: Document in the patient’s medical record the medication, the dose, and the number of refills of all prescribed medications.
 Place a copy of prescriptions in the patient’s medical record.

 - High-alert Medications: Identify high-alert medications that require additional care when being prescribed, administered, or dispensed.
 High-alert medications have the potential to cause serious patient harm.
-See our Resources at the end of this tip for a link to the Institute for Safe Medication Practices (ISMP) High-Alert Medication list.
+Refer to the Institute for Safe Medication Practices (ISMP) High-Alert Medication list in the resources section at the end of this tip.

 Administration